zteln/goblin/README.md

 ## What is an LSM-Tree?

 A Log-Structured Merge-Tree (LSM-Tree) is a data structure optimized for write-heavy workloads.
-Instead of updating data in place, writes are first appended to an in-memory structure (MemTable) and a write-ahead log (WAL) for durability.
+Instead of updating data in place, writes are first appended to a write-ahead log (WAL) for durability, then to an in-memory structure (MemTable).
 When the MemTable fills up, it's flushed to disk as an immutable sorted file (SST).
 Reads check the MemTable first, then search SST files from newest to oldest.
 Background compaction merges SST files to reduce read amplification and reclaim space from deleted entries.
 This design provides excellent write throughput while maintaining reasonable read performance through bloom filters and sorted data structures.

 ## Features

 - **LSM-Tree architecture**: Write-optimized storage with efficient compaction
-- **ACID transactions**: Snapshot isolation with conflict detection
+- **ACID transactions**: True serial execution of transactions
-- **Concurrent reads**: Multiple readers can access data simultaneously using RW locks
+- **Concurrent reads**: Multiple readers can access data simultaneously
 - **Write-ahead logging (WAL)**: Durability and crash recovery
 - **Bloom filters**: Fast negative lookups to skip unnecessary SST scans
 - **Automatic compaction**: Background merging of SST files across levels